 As we begin to enter the fall and winter months, COVID-19, the flu and allergies will be circulating around our communities all at once.
 Since all three share similar symptoms, it can be confusing to know which warning signs to look out for.

 Get educated on the different symptoms of each as well as ways you can help prevent the spread of COVID-19 and the flu.

 The flu is a common, contagious respiratory illness caused by flu viruses.
 COVID-19 is a new infection that can cause mild to severe respiratory illness.
 Allergies are not a virus or infection, but rather a hypersensitive immune system response to a certain substance.

 What are the signs and symptoms of the flu, COVID-19 and allergies?

 Flu signs and symptoms usually show up about two days after exposure to the virus.
 They come on quickly and can include:

 - Runny or stuffy nose

-Coronavirus signs and symptoms appear about 14 days after exposure to the virus and can include:
+COVID-19 symptoms appear 2 to 14 days after exposure to the virus.
+They can include:

-Allergy symptoms can appear instantaneously with exposure to a substance.
+Allergy symptoms typically appear instantaneously with exposure to a substance.
 They include: